Cabramatta West - Mount Pritchard

 Cabramatta West - Mount Pritchard features high concentrations of family households, with a higher-than-average median household size

-Family households account for 80.2% of all households, including 39.7% couples with children, 16.2% couples without children, and 22.3% single parent families.
-Non-family households make up the remaining 19.8%, consisting of 17.9% lone person households and 2.0% group households.
-The median household size is 3.3 people, which is larger than the Greater Sydney average of 3.2.
+Family households constitute 80.2% of all households, including 39.7% couples with children, 16.2% couples without children, and 22.3% single parent families.
+Non-family households comprise the remaining 19.8%, with lone person households at 17.9% and group households at 2.0%.
+The median household size is 3.3 people, larger than the Greater Sydney average of 3.2.

 Frequently Asked Questions - Households